LcpMarvel/face_recognition_backend/README.md

 ```

 ## 6. face/update
-update a face image with a existed face id
+Update a face image with a existed face id.

 ### Method
 POST